fabueida/PouchCell-Inspecter/Readme.md

 To import a photo:

 1. Tap the **Import from Library** button or photo icon
-2. Choose a pouch cell image from the Photo Library
+2. Choose a pouch cell image from your Photo Library
 3. Wait for the app to classify the image
 4. Review the result and confidence score